Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Discussion and Conclusions

-A second direction could be the use of our approach to find structure in the large number of works by Calderón, looking for example at differences in gender portrayal between his tragedies and his comedies, or conversely using gender depiction as evidence to argue for or against certain genre delineations \parencite{lehmann23:_clasif_traged_comed_comed_nuevas_calder_barca}.
+A second direction could be the use of our approach to find structure in the large number of works by Calderón, looking for example at differences in gender portrayal between his tragedies and his comedies, or conversely using gender depiction as evidence to argue for or against certain genre delineations (\cite{lehmann_2023}).
 Another possible question to ask is whether Calderón's gender portrayal remained constant over the long period of his productive career, or whether it changed.

+Finally, future work could apply the methods developed here to other dramas by \textit{siglo de oro} authors such as Lope de Vega.
+This would permit us to understand the extent to which gender portrayal we observe in Calderón's \textit{comedias} is a general feature of the period or author specific.
+This would require overcoming practical hurdles, though, since other authors' work are generally not as easily accessible and consistently represented as Calderón's in CalDraCor.

+\paragraph{Acknowledgements.} This work was conducted as part of the 'Identifying Regularities in the works of Pedro Calderón de la Barca' project (508056339) funded by the DFG Priority Programme / Schwerpunktprogramm 'Computational Literary Studies' (SPP 2207).